Code-Institute-Submissions/milestone-project-135/README.md

 * [Acknowledgements](Acknowledgements)

 ## **User Experience**
-This section provides insight into the UX process, focusing on who The Netball Hub website is for, the main aims of the project and how the website can help users meet their needs.
+This section provides insight into the UX process, focusing The Netball Hub website’s target audience, the main aims of the project and how the website can help users meet their needs.

 ### Project goals:

-Educate, promote and engage
-* To educate people about the lack of netball available for young girls in England
-* To learn about the benefits of playing netball
+* To educate users about how young children from as young as 4 can benefit from playing netball
-* To equip parents with ways they can interest and engage their children in netball
+* To equip users with ways they can interest and engage young children in netball
-* To interest the user enough that they want to sign up to The Netball Hub newsletter to continue to be provided with more netball activities and information
+* To interest the user enough that they want to sign up to The Netball Hub newsletter, which will provide the user with more netball information and activities each month
 * To create a website that is visually appealing, and fully responsive on all devices and screen sizes
-* To make The Netball Hub seem a reputable class provider, by creating a professional website
+* To make The Netball Hub seem a reputable company, by creating a professional website, whilst maintaining a fun appeal.

 ### User Stories

 **New users:**
-* I am a user who is new to netball.
-I want to find out more about this sport and how I could introduce my children to it.
+* I am a parent who wants to find ways of introducing netball to my young children.
+All local clubs in my area provide netball for children from around the age of 9, and so I’m looking to find some inspiration online instead.
-* I am a user who has played netball previously.
-I am aware that there is very little netball available for young children.
-I would like to encourage my children to play this sport, however I have no experience teaching it and so I am looking for this website to provide me with some activities and things I can do with my children based around netball.
+* I am a user who knows nothing about netball, however I am searching for ways to keep my children active and healthy.
+I am interested to learn more about netball and why I would engage my children in netball activities.
-* I am a user who wants to keep up to date on ways to provide netball to my children, I want to receive the latest netball news and more activities I can do with my children.

 **Returning user:**
-* I am a returning user who previously completed the 'Skills' video with my child.
-I'm keen to find out where I can access more of these as my children really enjoyed it.
+* I am a returning user who previously completed the The Netball Hub’s 'Skills' video with my child.
+I'm keen to find out where I can access more of these as we really enjoyed it and I’d also like to do another netball-related activity with my child.
-* I am a returning user who has already completed the quiz, and followed the video provided, but I am now looking for further things to do and ways to find out more information about netball.
+* I am a returning user who has already completed the quiz, and followed the video provided, looked at the map and I am now looking for further things to do and ways to find out more information about netball.

 **Business Owner:**
 * I am one of the owners of the business and want to see it succeed.
-I want to promote the issue around the lack of netball for young children, and equip parents with ways netball can introduced at home.
-I want parents to sign up to the newsletter to continue to promote the benefits of netball and ways young children can engage in the sport.
+I want to see more young children enjoying the many benefits of netball, and I want parents to feel confident enough to introduce it themselves to their children at home.
+I want parents to enjoy the content of the website, possibly sharing it with their children depending on their age, and also to sign up to the newsletter to continue to promote the benefits of netball and ways young children can engage in the sport.

 ### Strategy plane:
 The main goal of the website is to encourage parents to engage young children in netball from a young age.
-The website should be professional, so that the main messages are taken seriously, but also interactive, fun and engaging.
+The website should be professional, so that the main messages are taken seriously, but also interactive, fun and engaging so that the content is appealing too.
 I started the UX process by creating the User Stories above which helped me work out who the project was aimed at and what I would need to include in the website to satisfy the needs of the users.

 ### Scope plane:
 The key features of the website were developed based on the main aim of the website and user needs.
 Users should be able to do the following on the website:

-* Watch a video to learn some simple netball drills parents and children can do at home - I would embed a YouTube video in the HTML code for this feature
+* Watch a video to learn some simple netball drills and ball skills parents and children can do at home – I would embed a YouTube video in the HTML code for this feature, plus a link to the England Netball website where more videos can be found.
-* Take a multiple choice quiz to learn more about netball, including the benefits of playing netball - I would write this using JavaScript
+* Take a multiple-choice quiz to learn more about netball, including the benefits of playing netball as well as some fun facts about the sport - I would write this using JavaScript.
+I initially thought that having some cards which included a button that you could click on to reveal the answer for each question might work well, but then I thought it would be more interactive and engaging for the user if it was a quiz giving a score as this might mean users could take it in turn to have a go and compare scores.
+I decided the quiz should be fairly short to keep the user engaged on the rest of the website.
-* Learn more about the Netball Superleague, by engaging with a map to view where teams are based and learn how to visit their website - I would use a Google Maps API for this feature.
+* Learn more about England’s Vitality Netball Superleague, by engaging with a map to view where the superleague teams are based, and also have the opportunity to click on a links on each map marker to visit the individual team websites - I would use a Google Maps API for this feature.
 * Sign up to a newsletter, in order to keep interested parents informed about ways they can practise netball and engage their children in netball at home - I would use EmailJS for this feature.

 ### Structure plane:

 Once I had worked out which features I'd like to include, I began to think about the information architecture and the different interactions that could take place across the site, and the order they should be in.

+I decided on five different sections:
+1)	‘About’ – this would be an introductory text section explaining to users the aims of the site
-I decided on five different sections: ‘About’, 'Skills' - this would include a YouTube video, 'Fun Facts' -  this would contain the quiz, 'Clubs' - this would contain the Google Maps API, and finally 'Newsletter' - this would contain the EmailJS feature.
+2)	'Skills' – this section would include a YouTube video
+3)	'Fun Facts' – this section would contain the multiple-choice quiz
+4)	'Clubs' - this section would contain the Google Maps API
+5)	'Newsletter' - this section would contain the EmailJS feature.

+The main interactions are therefore (in the following order) – watch video, play the quiz, engage with the map, sign up to the newsletter.

-I knew I wanted the user to read the About section first, as this would welcome the user and introduce them to the aims of the website.
+I knew I wanted the user to read the About section first, as this would welcome the user and introduce them to the aims of the website and the next sections.
 After this the user would move on to three sections based on ways to introduce more netball at home, finally finishing with the option to sign up to the newsletter.
+I decided the video was a good way to ease the user into the idea of netball as the drills to do at home are very simple and cost nothing.
+It also made sense for the map to come towards the end as people would need to be convinced that they were interested enough in netball to look more into watching professional teams.

-I wanted the newsletter sign up form to come at the end, as ideally users would be interested in learning more after already trying out some of the activities above this section.
+Finally it was logical to me that the newsletter sign up form was the final section of the website, as ideally users would be keen to learn more after already trying out some of the activities in the sections above – the user must have bought into the idea behind the website to sign up for more information.

-I decided that although there were 5 different sections, each section was quite small, comprising a key feature accompanied by some text.
-Therefore I decided to create a one page website.
+I decided that although there were 5 different sections, each section was quite small, comprising a key feature often accompanied by some text.
+Therefore I decided a one-page website would be suitable for this project rather than several short pages.

-I wanted to make it easy for users to navigate between the different sections should they wish, and therefore I decided it would be beneficial to create a fixed nav, as well as a Hamburger icon for smaller devices.
+I wanted to make sure it would be easy for users to navigate between the different sections within the one page, and therefore I decided it would be essential to create a fixed nav, as well as a Hamburger icon for smaller devices so that the user could easily choose to move to a different section on the site if they wished.

 ### Skeleton plane:

-I was at this stage ready to put together wireframes.
-I used Figma for these, creating wireframes for each page on desktop, tablet and mobile.
+At this stage I was ready to put together wireframes.
+I used Figma for these, creating wireframes for the website on desktop, tablet and mobile.

-I considered using arrows or pointers to guide the user through the different sections but I felt this may actually be frustrating as the sections are only short and so the arrows would appear too quickly after one another.
+I considered using arrows or pointers to guide the user through the different sections but I felt this may actually be frustrating as the sections are quite short and so the arrows would appear too quickly after one another.
 I decided that a 'Back To Top' button on the site would be useful, so the user could quickly move back to the top of the website if they had scrolled far down.
-They could also click on the nav to move to different areas if they wanted to on mobile.
-On desktop the fixed nav would mean there was always the choice to move to a specific part of the site.
+On desktop the fixed nav would mean there was always the choice to move to a specific part of the site as mentioned above, and I made sure the hamburger icon was shown on tablet and mobile.

 I decided using a box layout would be a good way to present the information in the different sections, allowing enough space between text, and any key features.
+I decided to alternate between full width containers, and then containers divided into two in order to spread the content out visually and also logically.

 The wireframes can be viewed on [Figma](https://www.figma.com/file/6uPCcGmqEznG0EXndWxXOn/Milestone-Project-2?node-id=1%3A2)